shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 2. Select **BrowseGallery1**

-3. Select **TemplateSize** property from in the Properties panel on the right
+3. Select **TemplateSize** property from in the Advanced Properties panel on the right

 4. Replace the expression with the following `Min(150, BrowseGallery1.Height - 60)`.
 That will ensure sufficient space for additional information.